Return to the Newsroom

 Obligations after signing an employment contract in the Czech Republic

 The employer keeps one original copy of the signed employment contract and gives one original copy to the employee together with the pay sheet (if the salary is not already stated in the employment contract) and the job description.
+In the case of foreigners whose employment requires some form of permit, it is recommended that three copies are prepared – one will usually need to be submitted with the application for the permit.

 Example no. 4